Jimmy Jonny Brownie Stays Up All Night

 Works in progress.

 One of the benefits of being in two writing groups is that you do a lot of writing.
-I have a YA novel, over two-dozen picture book manuscripts and a middle grade novel, as well as another middle grade novel in progress.
+I have a YA and middle grade novel, over two-dozen picture book manuscripts, as well as another middle grade novel on the way.

 Latest posts: